-Using the noise source
+Using the Noise Source

-Now that the ENR of the noise source has been calibrated, the noise figure calibration must be adjusted to match.
-However, the model 75 in the CAL position has only two dB of adjustment range marked on the meter scale.
+Now that the ENR of the noise source has been calibrated, the noise-figure meter calibration must be adjusted to match.
+However, the model 75 in the CAL position has only 2 dB of adjustment range marked on the meter scale.
 Older instruments have no adjustment at all.
 However, we can just turn around the equation we used to calculate the ENR and calculate the NF instead:

-$$NF{actual} = NF{indicated} + (ENR (noise source) - ENR{cal})$$
+$$NF{actual} = NF{indicated} + (ENR{(noise source)} - ENR{cal}) Eq 16$$

 There is a short cut.
-My noise source has an ENR around 12 dB, so I set the "CAL ADJ" in the CAL position as if the ENR were exactly 3 dB higher, then subtract 3 dB from the reading.
-Even easier, the meter has a +3dB position on the "ADD TO NOISE FIGURE" switch.
+My noise source has an ENR around 12 dB, so I set the CAL ADJ in the CAL position as if the ENR were exactly 3 dB higher, then subtract 3 dB from the reading.
+Even easier, the meter has a +3DB position on the ADD TO NOISE FIGURE switch.
 Using that position, I can read the meter starting at 0 dB.
-Any ENR difference from 15 dB that matches one of the meter scales would also work - rather than an involved explanation, I'd urge you to do the noise figure calculations, then try the switch positions and see what works best for quick readout.
+Any ENR difference from 15 dB that matches one of the meter scales would also work-rather than an involved explanation, I'd urge you to do the noise figure calculations, then try the switch positions and see what works best for quick readout.

-Reminder: noise figure meters have a very slow time constant, as long as 10 seconds for some of the older models, to smooth out the random nature of noise.
+Reminder: Noise-figure meters have a very slow time constant, as long as 10 seconds for some of the older models, to smooth out the random nature of noise.
 Tune slowly!

 Don't despair if the ENR of your noise source is much less than 15 dB.
-The optimum ENR is about 1.5 dB higher than the noise figure being measured.
-The fact that today's solid state noise noise sources have an ENR around 5 dB rather than the 15 dB of 20 years ago shows how much receivers have improved.
+The optimum ENR is about 1.5 dB higher than the noise figure being measured.1 The fact that today's solid-state noise sources have an ENR around 5 dB rather than the 15 dB of 20 years ago shows how much receivers have improved.